Narrow cloth: Historic trade definitions

 In England, efforts were made to standardize the width of cloth, to promote mercery.
-The first on record is the Assize of Cloth (also called the Assize of Measures), which was first introduced in the reign of Richard I (1189 - 1199).
+The first on record is the Assize of Cloth (also called the Assize of Measures), which was first introduced in the reign of Richard I (1189–1199).
 It defined two English ells (then 74 in) as the only legal breadth for woolen cloth.
-Article 35 of the Magna Carta reaffirmed this standard; it said "There shall be standard measures of wine, ale, and corn (the London quarter), throughout the kingdom.
+Article 35 of Magna Carta reaffirmed this standard; it said "There shall be standard measures of wine, ale, and corn (the London quarter), throughout the kingdom.
 There shall also be a standard width of dyed [generally wollen] cloth, russet, and haberject, namely two ells within the selvedges.
 Weights are to be standardised similarly."
 In the reign of Edward I (1272 - 1307), an official called the king's alnager was appointed to enforce the law, and all towns were required to have an accurate ellwand (measuring stick one ell in length).
 These rules were repealed in 1353, because imports and varying types of wool made them impractical.
 In 1665, in the reign of Charles II, the office of alnager was revived.
 Two standard widths were defined: widths of 2 yd were called broadcloth, and widths of 1 yd, narrow cloth.
 The office of the alnager was abolished again in 1699.
 See Weights and Measures Acts (UK)#England for details.

 In the late-sixteen- and seventeen-hundreds, English merchants exported broadcloth to both the Levant and the Indies.
 This cloth was defined as having a breadth greater than a 1.25 yd.
 Anything narrower was narrow cloth.

 James Bischoff noted in his 1842 publication, A Comprehensive History of the Woollen, and Worsted Manufactures, that British woolens were imported into Ireland with two different descriptions, broadcloth and narrow cloth.
 These were priced (per yard length) at six shillings fourpence and three shillings eightpence, respectively.
 He did not mention whether the two were distinguished by width, but the doubling of price suggests that broadcloth was similar to narrow cloth except for being twice the width.

 In the United States in the early 19-hundreds, fabrics with a width of less than 29 in were classed as narrow cloth; wider fabrics were classed as broadcloth.
 The American 1909 Webster's dictionary (as reprinted in 1913) defines broadcloth as 1.5 yd, and narrow cloth as 0.75 yd, but also gives the newer definition based on the type of cloth.

 In the 1990s, the US government defined "broadwoven fabrics" and "narrow woven fabrics", with a breadth cutoff of 30 centimeters (about 12 inches) (per the Harmonized Tariff Schedule of the United States).
 By this definition, the US government estimates that 70-75% of all cloth production globally, by weight, is broadwoven.